MonitorQA/ExternalApiDocs/_posts/2020-12-18-get-schedules.md

 layout: null
 ---

-Retrieve a paginated list of active audit schedules with optional filtering and sorting capabilities.
+Retrieve a paginated list of active audit schedules with optional filtering and sorting capabilities. `auditObjectGroupId` is a **company structure unit** ID (legacy query name); results include schedules that target **audit objects linked to that unit**.
+See [Get company structure units](#/get-company-structure-units).

 ### Request Headers